-A Bosnian Muslim man sits and cries near the coffin of his relative before a mass burial, near Srebrenica July 11, 2012.
-The bodies of 520 recently identified victims of the Srebrenica massacre will be buried on the anniversary of the massacre when Bosnian Serb forces commanded by Ratko Mladic slaughtered 8,000 Muslim men and boys and buried them in mass graves, in Europe's worst massacre since World War Two.
-(Reuters photo)
+A Bosnian Muslim woman looks at papers with names of people who were killed near coffins prepared for a mass burial at the Memorial Center in Potocari, near Srebrenica July 9, 2012.
+The bodies of 520 recently identified victims of the Srebrenica massacre will be buried on July 11, the anniversary of the massacre when Bosnian Serb forces commanded by Ratko Mladic slaughtered 8,000 Muslim men and boys and buried them in mass graves, in Europe's worst massacre since World War Two.
+REUTERS-Dado…

 More than 500 newly identified victims of the Srebrenica massacre were reburied on the 17th anniversary of the tragedy in the Bosnian town.
 Thousands of people - most of them relatives of the victims - attended the sombre ceremony at the Potocari memorial centre.
 The massacre has been recognised as genocide by the UN war crimes tribunal.

 This Saturday is #SrebrenicaMemorialDay, marking 20 years since 8,000 Muslim men and boys were killed during the Genocide at Srebrenica, Bosnia.
 Dr Marko Hoare looks at the international community’s response to these genocidal crimes over the last 20 years and explores how far the world has come in securing justice for survivors and victims of the Genocide in Bosnia.